 Valvira’s environmental health activities are designed to identify, prevent and eradicate health hazards in the environment.

 Under our environmental health remit, we provide national guidance on supervisory activities set out in the Health Protection Act and the Tobacco Act.
 More detailed information on our tobacco-related supervisory activities is available elsewhere on our website.
-Supervisory activities relating to gene technology are also included within our environmental health remit.

 Environmental health care

 Environmental health care forms part of preventativebasic health care provision.
 In essence, as part of our environmental health care function, we seek to direct our supervisory activities at the wider living environment impacting on population health, in full cognisance of the relevant risks.
-Under the environmental health care designation, we carry out our supervisory duties in relation to health protection, food safety, provisions under the Tobacco Act, consumer safety and animal health and welfare as well as veterinary services.
+Under the environmental health care designation, we carry out our supervisory duties in relation to health protection, food safety, provisions under the Tobacco Act, and animal health and welfare as well as veterinary services.

 The aim of Valvira’s health protection activities is to maintain and promote the health of the population and to prevent, reduce and eliminate factors that may involve health risks or be damaging to human health and the living environment.

 We protect the nation’s health by monitoring and investigating adverse health effects related to domestic water and pool water quality, communal living quarters and waste and by promoting land use that minimises such effects.

 Valvira will draw up a national multi-year health protection supervision programme to harmonise supervisory practices across Finland.
 A health protection supervisory guide is also available to assist local authority health protection bodies with their supervisory activities.